Time – 2 hours

 Start from Dolphinton at the turn off the A702 to Garvald .
 Opposite the turning is a conical mound on the summit of which stands a First World War monument.
 Digging the foundations of this revealed an early Iron Age stone cist containing bones and fragments of iron.
 Tradition has it that the mound was created by the Border Wizard, Michael Scott, working with the Devil himself.
 A stream at the base bears the name the “De’ils Tears”.

 Walk 300m up the minor road towards Garvald as far as the entrance to the Karecole Stables .
 From the stable gates, head NW through the gate way-marked to ‘Garvald’, passing alongside the stables then bearing slightly right to head diagonally across a field and along an avenue of trees to reach the Garvald road by a sharp left hand bend by a lodge house.
-Go straight across the road and through the gate to the left of the lodge .
-Continue along the track towards Garvald House.
-Just as the main house at Garvald comes into view, turn right off the track to follow a footpath that heads up the bank onto the tarmac road.
-Turn left and walk along the road, passing workshops and along to Garvald Home Farm.
+Turn right here to follow the public road towards Garvald, after 1.5 km passing the Garvald accommodation and workshops and continuing along to Garvald Home Farm.

-At the far end of the farm buildings, turn right, signposted ‘West Linton’, and continue up to Ferniehaugh, keeping straight ahead where the road splits, passing through the low stone gateposts and onwards with the house to your left and a pond to your right.
+At the far end of the farm buildings , turn right, signposted ‘West Linton’, and continue up to Medwynbank, keeping straight ahead where the road splits, passing through the low stone gateposts and onwards with the house to your left and a pond to your right.
 Just past the end of the pond, turn right onto a waymarked track and head up a gentle slope with woods to your right.

 This track passes through an ancient landscape occupied from the earliest times as evidenced by the number of prehistoric burial cairns to be found along the way.
 Unfortunately two of the cairns no longer exist, having been destroyed in the last century.
 In one of them was found a short sword and a stone urn containing ashes, both of prehistoric date.